LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 Second, `PythonicDISORT` is designed to be modified by users to suit their needs.
-Given that Python is a widely used high-level language, `PythonicDISORT`'s code should be accessible to more people than `DISORT`'s FORTRAN implementation.
+Given that Python is a widely used high-level language, `PythonicDISORT`'s code should be accessible to more people than `DISORT`'s FORTRAN code.
 Moreover, `PythonicDISORT` comes with a Jupyter Notebook [@JupyterNotebook] -- its [*Comprehensive Documentation*](https://pythonic-disort.readthedocs.io/en/latest/Pythonic-DISORT.html) -- that breaks down both the mathematics and code behind the solver.